 First, adjust your weight selection and grab the low handles and bring them up to your shoulders.
 Your hands should be touching the outside of your shoulder.
-Then, straddle the bench and start with your feet about shoulder width apart with your toes pointing outward about 30 degrees.
-Keep even pressure from heel to toe, you should feel your weight mid foot.
+Then, straddle the bench and start with your feet about shoulder-width apart with your toes pointing outward about 30 degrees.
+Keep even pressure from heel to toe, you should feel your weight mid-foot.
 Bend at your knees and hips at the same time, while pushing your knees out.
 Keep going down till you are below the height of a chair (lower than you want to go).
 When standing back up try to push your hips to the ceiling, then stand up straight.

 Set your treadmill to the highest incline setting you feel comfortable at and increase the speed to 3mph.

 Be sure to adjust your weight stack heavier here than the row.
 Keep your feet on the same foot platform and this time point your toes outward about 15-30 degrees.
 Your knees should be bent a little past 90 degrees.
-Once set up properly, keep even pressure from heel to toe, you should feel the weight mid foot.
+Once set up properly, keep even pressure from heel to toe, you should feel the weight mid-foot.
 Grab the handle about shoulder width; keep your back flat and chest up.
-Keep your knees pushed out and push into the platform until your legs reach almost full extension, do not lock out “hyperextend” your knees.
-Return back to the starting position slowly until the weight stack is just above resting position and press again.
+Keep your knees pushed out and push into the platform until your legs reach almost full extension, do not lock out or “hyperextend” your knees.
+Return back to the starting position slowly until the weight stack is just above the resting position and press again.

 Adjust the weight stack to the desired resistance and be sure the back pad is up.
-Facing away from the QuickFit sit down and grab the same rowing handles as before.
+Facing away from the QuickFit sit-down and grab the same rowing handles as before.
 These should be set around mid-chest height still.
-With your elbows in close to your side and hands around mid-chest begin by pushing the handles straight out away from you.
+With your elbows in close to your side and hands around your mid-chest begin by pushing the handles straight out away from you.
 Do so until your arms are fully extended.
 Let the handles return back to the same starting position near your chest and repeat.

-Get up to speed at the fastest sprint you can safely do, hold that speed for 30 seconds.
+Get up to speed at the fastest sprint you can safely do, and hold that speed for 30 seconds.
 Be aware of your lower body strength and slow down if your legs start to feel fatigued.
-The overall goal on the treadmill is to go for a half of a mile as fast and as safe as possible.
+The overall goal on the treadmill is to go for half of a mile as fast and as safe as possible.

-Always focus on the form with each movement and rep. This is very important on lower body movements because lack of proper form could lead to knee or back injuries, especially on the Squat and Leg Press.
+Always focus on the form with each movement and rep. This is very important for lower body movements because lack of proper form could lead to knee or back injuries, especially on the Squat and Leg Press.
 Make each set somewhat challenging but not to the point where your form begins to fail.
 Log your weights used and simply repeat this workout in a week or so to see how much better you have gotten.
 Make sure you stay active, eat enough food, and rest enough in between workouts.
 All these factors will help you recover faster.